 The Town will make every effort to ensure that DRC approval has occurred prior to issuance of grading or building permits, as demonstrated by drawings stamped as approved by the Design Review Committee.

+8. STREETSCAPE DESIGN STANDARDS

+The design of streetscapes within the public rights-of-way shall follow the Town of Eagle Code, except that tree spacing standards shall follow the adopted Haymeadow Streetscape Guidelines, and the required buffering within the public rights-of-way shall be measured as 25 linear feet on average.

-8. SIGNAGE
+9. SIGNAGE